Future strategies for the discovery and the precise measurement of the Higgs self coupling: The value of a 500 GeV upgrade

 On the other hand, with the large luminosity delivered at 240 and 365\,GeV, the FCC-ee proposes an early and privileged sensitivity to the trilinear coupling.
 This sensitivity is provided by its centre-of-mass-energy-dependent effects at the quantum level on single Higgs observables~\cite{McCullough:2013rea}, such as the HZ and the $\nu\bar\nu$H production cross sections, representative diagrams of which are displayed in Fig.~\ref{fig:h3-TGC-atEE} (left).
 For example, a 100\% modification of the Higgs self-coupling changes the HZ cross section by 2\% at 240\,GeV and 0.5\% at 365\,GeV~\cite{DiVita:2017vrr}.
-Robust and model-independent bounds can be obtained~\cite{DiVita:2017vrr, Maltoni:2018ttu} through a global dimension-six operator fit of the Higgs self-coupling $\kappa_\lambda$ and the coupling to SM gauge bosons $c_{\rm Z}$. \textbf{When all the FCC-ee centre-of-mass energies are included in the fit, a precision of ${\bf \pm 40\%}$ can be achieved on $\kappa_\lambda$ (Fig.~\ref{fig:h3-TGC-atEE}, right), reduced to ${\bf \pm 35\%}$ in combination with HL-LHC, and to ${\bf \pm 25\%}$ when $c_{\rm Z}$ is fixed to its SM value.} The FCC-ee EW measurements at lower energies are equally important to fix extra parameters that would otherwise enter the Higgs fit and open flat directions that cannot be resolved.
+Robust and model-independent bounds can be obtained~\cite{DiVita:2017vrr, Maltoni:2018ttu, deBlas} through a global (Higgs and EW) dimension-six operator fit, that includes in particular the Higgs self-coupling $\kappa_\lambda$ and the coupling to SM gauge bosons $c_{\rm Z}$. \textbf{When all the FCC-ee centre-of-mass energies are included in the fit, a model-independent precision of ${\bf \pm 42\%}$ can be achieved on ${\bf \kappa_\lambda}$ (Fig.~\ref{fig:h3-TGC-atEE}, right), reduced to ${\bf \pm 34\%}$ in combination with HL-LHC, and to ${\bf \pm 12\%}$ when only $\mathbf{\kappa_\lambda}$ is allowed to vary.} The FCC-ee EW measurements at lower energies are equally important to fix extra parameters that would otherwise enter the Higgs fit and open flat directions that cannot be resolved~\cite{deBlas}.